 Subject: This part defines the target audience of learners.
 It should clearly identify who will be expected to demonstrate the intended action or behavior in the objective.
 This section is often omitted when multiple learning objectives are listed in a learning asset, since the audience is the same for each objective and can be implied in context.

 Verb: This part identifies the action or behavior that the audience will be expected to demonstrate.
-It is essential that this part defines an action that can be clearly observed by an instructor and measured in an assessment.
+It is essential that this part define an action that can be clearly observed by an instructor and measured in an assessment.

 Object: This part defines the specific content that the audience is expected to demonstrate.